sandpiper-toolchain/sandplover/docs/source/guides/userguide.rst

 assigning it a name (“demo” below).
 Registered sections are accessed via the ``sections`` attribute of the cube:

-For a data cube, sections are most easily instantiated by the :obj:`~deltametrics.cube.Cube.register_section` method:
+For a data cube, sections are most easily instantiated by the :obj:`~sandplover.cube.Cube.register_section` method:

 .. doctest::